zalando/zally/README.md

 ## Documentation and Manuals

-Please consult the following documents for more information:
+Please consult the following documents for further information:

 - [Zally Concepts](documentation/concepts.md)
 - [How to operate](documentation/operation.md) Zally tools